 In all aspects of life, we tend to not use our pinky fingers.
 I've been playing guitar for over a decade and still struggle with using my small finger.
 However, implementing use of your pinky finger in climbing can give you that extra little push needed during those more difficult climbs.

-Pro climber Jenn Flemming stated from an article from Outside Online“When you’re a beginner, there’s an incredible learning curve in terms of technical knowledge about movement, body position, and strategy,” she says.
+Pro climber Jenn Flemming stated from an article from Outside Online, “When you’re a beginner, there’s an incredible learning curve in terms of technical knowledge about movement, body position, and strategy,” she says.
 “Developing competent technique will take you so much further than CrossFit or the hangboard.”

 I say the best way to focus on technique is to watch pros go for it, then just get out there and do it yourself.
 Not to say lifting doesn't help, because it certainly does, but focusing on a skill set should take priority.